 Steering Leverage & Optimal Bike Control

 Fitting a wide handlebar to my touring bikes is the most important modification I’ve ever made.
-That’s because wide bars increase the steering leverage up front, which allows you to maintain a light steering feel, even with a front load.
-As a result, you can expect better bike control at high speeds (thanks to the quicker steering inputs) and low speeds (thanks to the micro-adjustments you can make to help with your balance).
+That’s because wide bars increase the steering leverage, which allows you to maintain a light steering feel, even with a front load.
+You can expect better bike control at high speeds (thanks to the quicker steering inputs) and low speeds (thanks to the micro-adjustments you can make to help with your balance).
 This is most noticeable when you’re climbing slowly up a hill, or when you need to quickly avoid something on the road while travelling at speed.

-Oh, and the bar width I’ve chosen suits smaller riders too – for comparison, standard bars fitted to extra-small women’s mountain bikes are actually a touch wider (720mm).
+The bar width I’ve selected (711mm) suits smaller riders just fine.
+For comparison, standard bars fitted to extra-small women’s mountain bikes are actually a touch wider (720mm).

 I haven’t measured the actual speed difference between the hand positions on the Denham Bars, but given your body is a big wind sail – the difference is certainly noticeable.
 And even if you don’t intend to cycle anywhere fast, by putting your body in a more aerodynamic position you’ll be able to better tackle those pesky headwinds.